Marco4413/Pulsar/docs/README.md

 A list literal (unless it contains only numeric constants) is broken down into the [instructions](#instructions) needed to create the specified list.
 Groups of numeric constants are produced in one or two instructions depending on the context.

+#### "Character Literals"

+Character literals aren't really character literals.
+They're a convenient way of writing an **Integer Literal that matches the ASCII code of a character**.

+They're single-quoted: `'c'`

+All escape sequences which produce a single character in a [String Literal](#string-literals) are also valid in Character Literals.

+i.e. `'\''`, `'\xFF;'` are valid.

 ## Mathematical Operators